oms4suse/sesceph/README.md

 This is a basic salt module for ceph configuration and deployment.

-Please do not expect production stability yet.
-Function names may still change.

 All methods in this module are intended to be atomic and idempotent.
 Some state changes are in practice made up of many steps, but will verify that all stages have succeeded before presenting the result to the caller.
 Most functions are